Stephen Colbert, Jimmy Kimmel, John Oliver, Jon Stewart & ‘SNL’ To Battle It Out For Bumper Late-Night Emmy, Or Emmys

 Daily culture — film, music, books, the trends and ideas worth your attention.
 Free.

-- The Television Academy merged the Outstanding Talk Series and Outstanding Scripted Variety Series categories into a single Outstanding Variety Series category, with five slots for late-night and variety shows including The Daily Show, Jimmy Kimmel Live!, Last Week Tonight, The Late Show, and SNL.
+- The Emmys merged the Outstanding Talk Series and Outstanding Scripted Variety Series categories, nominating The Daily Show, Jimmy Kimmel Live!, Last Week Tonight with John Oliver, The Late Show with Stephen Colbert, and Saturday Night Live for Outstanding Variety Series.

-- John Oliver's Last Week Tonight enters as the dominant contender, having won 10 consecutive Emmys — seven in Outstanding Variety Talk Series and three in Outstanding Scripted Variety Series.
+- John Oliver has won 10 consecutive Emmys — seven in Outstanding Variety Talk Series and three in Outstanding Scripted Variety Series since that category launched in 2023 — making him a heavy favorite to extend his streak.

-- Stephen Colbert won last year's Emmy after CBS canceled his show; he had previously called his parent company's lawsuit settlement with the Trump administration a "big fat bribe."
+- Stephen Colbert took last year's Outstanding Talk Series Emmy shortly after CBS canceled The Late Show, days after he labeled Paramount's settlement with President Trump's administration a 'big fat bribe.'

-- Saturday Night Live took six consecutive Emmys from 2017 to 2022, and its 50th anniversary special won Outstanding Variety Special last year.
+- SNL claimed six straight Emmys from 2017 to 2022 in Outstanding Scripted Variety Series, and its 50th anniversary special won Outstanding Variety Special last year.